K-PaaS/application-platform-guide-eng/user_guide/application_platform/bosh_cli.md

 		# (note that select instance may not necessarily be first based on its index)
 		$ bosh -e vbox -d zookeeper run-errand status --instance zookeeper/first

-		# execute errand on all instance in an instance group
+		# execute errand on all instances in an instance group
 		$ bosh -e vbox -d zookeeper run-errand status --instance zookeeper

 		# execute errand on two instances